- Tantrums are common between ages 2 and 4.

 - Be a calm and reassuring model of how to handle emotions.

-• Think ahead.
+- Think ahead.
 Most kids are tantrum-prone if they become very tired or hungry.
-Having clear feeding schedules, rests and quiet times, you can avoid the feared release of the Hangry-Child.
+Having clear feeding schedules, rests, and quiet times can avoid the feared release of the Hangry-Child.

-• Let your daughter assert her selfhood when it doesn’t compromise anyone’s safety or health.
+- Let your child assert their selfhood when it doesn’t compromise anyone’s safety or health.

-• Hold your ground but stay calm and reassuring.
-Create a safe space where your child can explore relationships and emotions while resting assured you still love her.
+- Hold your ground but stay calm and reassuring.
+Create a safe space where your child can explore relationships and emotions while resting assured you still love them.

-• When she has calmed down, tell the story of what happened during the tantrum.
-Emphasize on the emotion that arose and why, and remind her of the fact that you stayed there.
-When she’s ready give her a big hug and ask her if she feels better.
+- When they have calmed down, tell the story of what happened during the tantrum.
+Emphasize the emotion that arose and why, and remind them of the fact that you stayed there.
+When they’re ready, give them a big hug and ask them if they feel better.

-You can read more practical tips by family therapists from Iowa State University by following this link: http://www.extension.iastate.edu/Publications/PM1529J.pdf
+You can read more practical tips by family therapists from Iowa State University by following this link: Understanding Children: Temper Tantrums.